tajmone/polygen-docs/docs-src/README.md

 The tools version numbers in the list are the ones used for this project, and to avoid potential conflicts in the interactions between these tools, you're stronly advised to fetch those exact versions.

 All these tools are small in size, and they're available as standalone packages, so you don't need to install them system wide.
-You can download them and unpack them in the [`tools`][tools] folder, where you'll also find a script that will automatically download and setup all these tools for you (see instructions in its [`README.md`][README] file).
+You can download them and unpack them in the [`tools/`][tools/] folder, where you'll also find a script that will automatically download and setup all these tools for you (see instructions in its [`README.md`][tools/README.md] file).

 Because PP precompiled binary is only available for `x86_64`, you'll need a 64-bit OS (or you'll have to compile it yourself for `x86`).